SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 2. Download the clinical workflow document [at this link](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/eDISH%20ISG%20User's%20Manual%20%26%20Workflow%20draft%204Feb2019.docx), and use it’s guidance (in combination with your own clinical expertise) to review the data shown in the chart.
 3. Complete <a href="https://www.surveymonkey.com/r/BWPZB7V" target="_blank">the survey</a>.

-## Evaluation 2: Evaluating the eDish graphic using your organization’s data
+## Evaluation 2: Evaluating the safetyGraphics R package

-Next, we’d like you to load some data from your organization into the tool using the safetyGraphics R package.
+Next, we’d like you to evaluate the safetyGraphics R package.
 In general, we think that it will be easiest for a technical user (with experience using R and RStudio) to configure the chart and then share a simple html version of the graphic with clinical users.

 ### Step-by-Step
 [Total Time Required: 1 hour for technical users, 30 minutes for clinical users]

 1. __All Users__ - Identify a lab data set to use for the test.
 The data should be “long” (one record per person per visit per lab test) instead of wide.
 If you’ve got ADaM or SDTM data, that’s ideal.
+For convienience, we've also provided several data sets below.
 2. __Technical User__ - Install the most recent versions of R and RStudio if you haven’t already.
 3. __Technical User__ - We’ll be using the latest development version of safetyGraphics R package to create a standalone version of the eDish chart using your data.
 We strongly recommend reviewing this [“Shiny Application User Guide” Vignette](https://github.com/SafetyGraphics/safetyGraphics/wiki/Vignette:-Shiny-User-Guide) before getting started.
 4. __Technical User__ - Install the R package from github using the `devtools` package, open up the app, load your data, update the settings as needed, and export a copy of the eDish plot.
 See the technical notes below if you run in to problems.